The American Civil War — Facts, Events and Information

 Other Names for the Civil War

-Northerners have also called the Civil War the War to Preserve the Union, the War of the Rebellion (War of the Southern Rebellion), and the War to Make Men Free.
-Southerners may refer to it as the War Between the States or the War of Northern Aggression.
-In the decades following the conflict, those who did not wish to upset adherents of either side simply called it The Late Unpleasantness.
-It is also known as Mr. Lincoln’s War and, less commonly, as Mr. Davis’ War.
+Northerners have also called the Civil War the “war to preserve the Union,” the “war of the rebellion” (war of the Southern rebellion), and the “war to make men free.”
+Southerners may refer to it as the “war between the States” or the “war of Northern aggression.”
+In the decades following the conflict, those who did not wish to upset adherents of either side simply called it “the late unpleasantness.”
+It is also known as “Mr. Lincoln’s War” and, less commonly, as “Mr. Davis’ War.”

 Troop Strength and Casualties

 Between April 1861 and April 1865, an estimated 1.5 million troops joined the war on the side of the Union and approximately 1.2 million went into Confederate service.
-An estimated total of 600,000 were killed in action or died of disease.
+An estimated total of 785,000-1,000,000 were killed in action or died of disease.
 More than twice that number were wounded but survived at least long enough to muster out.
 Casualties of the Civil War cannot be calculated exactly, due to missing records (especially on the Southern side) and the inability to determine exactly how many combatants died from wounds, drug addiction, or other war-related causes after leaving the service.
 An untold number of civilians also perished, primarily from disease as entire towns became hospitals.

-Most naval actions occurred on rivers and inlets or in harbors, and include history’s first clash between two ironclads, the USS Monitor and CSS Virginia (a captured and converted ship formerly called the Merrimac), at Hampton Roads, Virginia, on March 9, 1862.
+Most naval actions occurred on rivers and inlets or in harbors, and include history’s first clash between two ironclads, the USS Monitor and CSS Virginia (a captured and converted ship formerly called the Merrimac) at Hampton Roads, Virginia, on March 9, 1862.
 Other actions include the Battle of Memphis (1862), Charleston Harbor (1863), and Mobile Bay (1864), and the naval sieges of Vicksburg in 1862 and again in 1863.
 The most famous clash between ocean-going warships was the duel between USS Kearsarge and CSS Alabama off Cherbourg, France, June 19, 1864.
 Throughout the war, the Union had a decided advantage in both numbers and quality of naval vessels.

-On April 10, 1861, knowing that resupplies were on their way from the North to the federal garrison at Fort Sumter in the harbor of Charleston, South Carolina, provisional Confederate forces in the city demanded the fort’s surrender.
+On April 10, 1861, knowing that fresh supplies were on their way from the North to the federal garrison at Fort Sumter in the harbor of Charleston, South Carolina, provisional Confederate forces in the city demanded the fort’s surrender.
 The fort’s commander, Major Robert Anderson, refused.
 On April 12, the Confederates opened fire with cannon.
 At 2:30 p.m. the following day, Major Anderson surrendered.

-The United States had always maintained only a small professional army; the nation’s founders had feared a Napoleon might rise up and use a large army to overthrow the government and make himself a dictator.
+The United States had always maintained only a small professional army; the nation’s founders had feared a Napoleon-esque leader might rise up and use a large army to overthrow the government and make himself a dictator.
 Many graduates of the U.S. Army’s military academy, West Point, resigned their commissions in order to fight for the South—this was especially true in the cavalry arm, but no members of the artillery “went South.”
 The Lincoln Administration had to rely on large numbers of volunteers from the states and territories.

-In Richmond, Virginia, the President of the Confederate States of America, Jefferson Davis, faced a similar problem in raising and equipping armies.
+In Richmond, Virginia, the president of the Confederate States of America, Jefferson Davis, faced a similar problem in raising and equipping armies.
 Neither side expected a war of long duration.
 Volunteers were asked to serve for 90 days.
 “One big battle, and it’ll be over,” was the commonly expressed belief on both sides of the Mason-Dixon Line.
 Southerners thought Northerners too weak and cowardly to fight.
 Northerners thought a dependence upon slave labor had rendered Southerners too weak both physically and morally to present a serious battlefield threat.
 Both sides were due for a rude awakening.